LessOrMoreBV/unique-hover-slider-plus/readme.txt

 == Changelog ==

+= 1.1.2 =
+* WP plugin guideline compliance.

-= 1.0 =
+= 1.0.0 =
 * Base plugin functionality.

 == Upgrade Notice ==

-= 1.0 =
+= 1.1.2 =
-The original version: if you're upgrading to this version, thank you for installing!
+The first version available on WP: if you're upgrading to this version, thank you for installing!